-We may need additional financing in the future
+We do not anticipate additional financing in the future

-We have experienced negative cash flow from operations since our inception and have expended, and expect to continue to expend, substantial funds to continue our development and marketing efforts.
-We have not generated sufficient revenues from the sales of our principal products to cover our operating expenses.
+We had experienced negative cash flow from operations since our inception through the third quarter of 2003 and have expended, and expect to continue to expend, substantial funds to continue our development and marketing efforts.
 We had negative cash flows from operations of \$1,867,000 in 2003, \$6,942,000 in 2002, and \$6,696,000 in 2001.
+The Company has generated positive quarterly cash flow from operations of \$941,000 for the quarter ended December 31, 2003, \$1,653,000 for the quarter ended March 31, 2004 and \$576,000 for the quarter ended June 30, 2004.

-Based on our current operating plans, we believe that cash at March 31, 2004, along with proceeds from future revenues and borrowings from our \$3 million accounts receivable-based financing, will be sufficient to meet operating needs for the foreseeable future.
-The actual funds that we will need to operate during this period will be determined by many factors, some of which are beyond our control, and lower than anticipated sales of our products or higher than anticipated expenses could require us to need additional financing sooner.
+Based on our current operating plans, we believe that cash at June 30, 2004, along with proceeds from future revenues, warrant exercises and borrowings from our \$3 million accounts receivable-based financing, will be sufficient to meet operating needs for the foreseeable future.
+Although the actual funds that we will need to operate during this period will be determined by many factors, some of which are beyond our control, we do not anticipate the need for additional financing.